Rohnert Park mom behind TikTok sensation offers recipes for seasonal salads

 “I started to realize the abundance that we have here through Tierra Farms.
 When my kids were growing up we got their weekly boxes,” she said.

-Schrijver also frequents local farmers markets and says Oliver’s is one of her favorite places to shop.
+Schrijver also frequents local farmers markets and said Oliver’s is one of her favorite places to shop.

 But she’s careful to not get preachy about local and organic, knowing that not everybody has the ability or desire to access that kind of food.